ArminZol/onesearch/README.md

 > There are a few courses that are bilingual and therefore still included in the preprocessed data (e.g. PSY 5023, PSY 6002 etc.)

 This script can be run by activating the virtual environment with all the dependencies installed and running `python scripts/preprocess.py`
-> This will output to current terminal direcotry, so to have it save in the main directory like it is currently setup, ensure that command is written from the root directry (e.g. `python scripts/preprocess.py` not `cd scripts; python preprocess.py`)

 The JSON file created is formatted so that Django can ingest the data directly into its db.